Joshua Chamberlain: Siege of Petersburg

+The wound was extremely complex, as Chamberlain was shot through the both hips and the bladder.
+This was why the wound was initially thought to be mortal.
+Chamberlain's life was saved only through the significant efforts of the 20th Maine's surgeon, Abner O. Shaw, who placed a metal catheter to drain the bladder before he was able to stop the bleeding.
+He lived for another 50 years before infection of the same wound finally led to his death in 1914.
+With the support of his brother Tom, Chamberlain was back in command by November.
+Although many, including his wife Fanny, urged Chamberlain to resign, he was determined to serve through the end of the war.

 In early 1865, Chamberlain regained command of the 1st Brigade of the 1st Division of V Corps, and he continued to act with courage and resolve.
 On March 29, 1865, his brigade participated in a major skirmish on the Quaker Road during Grant's final advance that would finish the war.
 Despite losses, another wound (in the left arm and chest that almost caused amputation), and nearly being captured, Chamberlain was successful and brevetted to the rank of major general by President Abraham Lincoln.
 Chamberlain gained the name "Bloody Chamberlain" at Quaker Road.
 Chamberlain kept a Bible and framed picture of his wife in his left front chest pocket.
 When a Confederate shot at Chamberlain, the bullet went through his horse's neck, hit the picture frame, entered under Chamberlain's skin in the front of his chest, traveled around his body under the skin along the rib, and exited his back.
-To all observers Union and Confederate, it appeared that he was shot through his chest.
+To all observers, Union and Confederate, it appeared that he was shot through his chest.
 He continued to encourage his men to attack.